moT01/learn-github-by-building-a-list-of-inspirational-quotes/TUTORIAL.md

 #### HINTS

-- hint
-- If the tests automatically run, trash the terminal with the "trash can" icon at the top right of the terminal and redo those instructions
+- If the tests don't automatically run, trash the terminal with the "trash can" icon at the top right of the terminal and redo those instructions

 ## 20. Fork Repo on GitHub

 ### 20.1

-GitHub is a place you can host your Git repositories.
-Open another tab in your browser window and go to the repository at https://github.com/mot03/inspirational_quotes.
-At the top right of the page, there's a `fork` button.
-Click it and fork it to your account.
+GitHub is a place you can host your Git repositories and contribute to open source projects.
+Open another tab in your browser window and go to the repository at https://github.com/freeCodeCamp/inspirational_quotes.
+At the top right of that page, there's a `fork` button.
+Click it and fork the repo to your account.
 It must be the GitHub account you used to log in here.
 When you are done, click the `Run` button to run the tests.
-Keep this webpage open for the next step.
+You will want to keep this webpage open for the rest of the tutorial.

 #### HINTS

-- hint
+- Follow the instructions closely
+- You should have forked the suggested repo to your account

 ## 30. git clone forked repo

 ### 30.1

-Now there is two copies of the repo you just forked.
-One on your account, and one on the freeCodeCamp account.
+There is now a copy of the repo on your account and the freeCodeCamp account.
 Next, you want to clone it to this machine.
 On the webpage of your new repo, there should be a green button that says `Code`.
-Click it and copy the URL in the dropdown menu it opens.
+Click it and copy the URL in the dropdown menu.
 This is your cloning URL.
 Clone your repo to this machine by entering `git clone <URL>` in the terminal.
 Make sure you are in the `project` folder first.

 #### HINTS